nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

   </tr>
 </table>

-The  `Encounter`  within which the medication was authorised.
+The  `Encounter`  within which the problem header was created.

-As per base profile guidance.

 ### onset ###